| ..

 Many

-dance and sports injuries, related to the demands placed on
+dance and sports injuries, related to the demands placed

-Repeated jolts, with incorrect postural alignment, contribute to joint
+tendinitis.
+Repeated jolts, with incorrect postural alignment,

-complex deformation and the mechanism of injury.
+contribute to joint complex deformation and the mechanism of injury.

 Rule: